pactus-project/pactus-gui/README.md

 ### Before You Contribute
 1. **Understand the Project**: Familiarize yourself with the project goals and architecture
-2. **Check Figma Design**: Verify if the component or feature you're working on exists in our [Figma Design](https://www.figma.com/design/jejFb35BStREUTPhiB9qIU/Pactus-Applications-(Community)?node-id=0-1&p=f&t=XozGWB5eaN68OdVJ-0)
+2. **Check Figma Design**: Verify if the component or feature you're working on exists in our [Figma Design (Public view for community)](https://www.figma.com/design/jejFb35BStREUTPhiB9qIU/Pactus-Applications-(Community)?node-id=0-1&p=f&t=XozGWB5eaN68OdVJ-0)
 3. **Review Widget Book**: Check our [Widget Book](https://github.com/pactus-project/pactus-gui-widgetbook) for existing components

 ### Code Guidelines